albertodeago/clean-architecture/service-todo/README.md

 ## TODO

-- [ ] fully implement CRUD and use-cases to see how it fits
+- [x] fully implement CRUD and use-cases to see how it fits
 - [ ] add eslint and try to force project structure
+- [ ] would it be easier with Zod?
 - [ ] add logs
 - [ ] handle errors
 - [ ] add tests